Dr Priscilla Short

 Training, qualifications & experience

-BSc Psychology (1st class hons)
+BSc Psychology (1st class honours)

 MA in Relationship Therapy (Distinction)

-I've completed many topic specific trainings including:
+In addition I've completed many topic specific trainings including:

 - Mental Health (anxiety, depression)